toonerdy4u/PDE_heat_diffusion_PINN_estimate/README.md

 - Reduced prediction error by 99.5% compared to a baseline neural network

-- Produced smooth, stable temperature fields** even with noise in the data
+- Produced smooth, stable temperature fields, even with noise in the data

 These results highlight the advantage of physics-informed training over traditional data-only neural networks.